 A Flexible Modeling Approach at the Individual Level

-The IVI-RA model is a patient-level simulation that models health outcomes and risks associated with sequences of disease-modifying anti-rheumatic drugs (DMARDs) for individual patients, each with their own characteristics, disease course, and health outcomes.
-The model is designed to be flexible so that:
+Open-Source Value Platform models simulate health outcomes and risks associated with sequences of treatment for individual patients within the model, each with their own characteristics, disease course, and health outcomes.
+The models are designed to be flexible so that:

 - Results can be tailored to the unique characteristics (e.g., age, gender, disease activity) of specific populations of interest to a specific user;

-- A range of modeling approaches based on the prior academic literature (384 possible models structures) can be selected, analyzed, and debated;
+- A range of modeling approaches based on the prior academic literature can be selected, analyzed, and debated;

 - Users can decide to consider costs to the healthcare system alone or include broader societal costs such as effects on patients’ earnings;

 - Important values such as drug prices can be easily edited;

-- Users can consider components not usually included in value models—for example, the value of available treatments to the currently healthy and treatment attributes such as mode of administration.
+- Users can consider components not usually included in value models—for example, the value of available treatments to the currently healthy, the value of hope, and treatment attributes such as mode of administration.

 Applications in Value Assessment

-The IVI-RA model currently supports two approaches to value-oriented decision analysis: cost-effectiveness analysis and multi-criteria decision analysis.
+Open-Source Value Platform models currently support two approaches to value-oriented decision analysis: cost-effectiveness analysis and multi-criteria decision analysis.